yawbtng/SURF-Project_Optimizing-PerunaBot/README.md

 The point of this repository is to rebuild the version of PerunaBot from [the original repository](https://github.com/yawbtng/SMUChatBot_Project) in a more organized way that allows for better experimentation, research, and documentation

 ## Experimentation/Research
-This LLM application will be compared in performance to two other versions of PerunaBot that are in different repositories:
+This LLM application was compared in performance to three other versions of PerunaBot within the same repository:

--A fine-tuned LLM with OpenAI model gpt-4 or gpt-3.5-turbo

--A fine-tuned LLM with open source models from HuggingFace Hub
+- PerunaBot v0: An upgraded version using GPT-4 with a more detailed personality template.

+- PerunaBot v1: A version using a Parent-Child document structure for improved context-aware retrieval.

+- PerunaBot v2: The most advanced version, combining semantic chunking and ensemble retrieval techniques.

+These variations were implemented to evaluate different approaches in answering questions about SMU, allowing for direct comparison of performance and effectiveness.
+The project includes a "Model Descriptions" section in the user interface, providing detailed explanations of each version's technical implementation and purpose.